Venture Capital Trusts (VCTs)

 Triple Point VCT 2011 Offering

-|legal name(s)||Triple Point VCT 2011 plc ("TP11")|
+|Legal name(s)||Triple Point VCT 2011 plc|

-|amount raising||£15m with £15m over-allotment facility|
+|Amount raising||£10m with £10m over-allotment facility|

-how to apply through ii
+How to apply through interactive investor

-To apply you need a trading account.
+To apply you need a Trading Account.

-As VCTs are classified as a Complex Instrument you must first complete our online appropriateness assessment, which can be found when you log in to your Trading account.
+As VCTs are classified as a Complex Instrument you must first complete our online appropriateness assessment, which can be found when you log in to your Trading Account.
 Choose the ‘personal details and preferences’ option from the ‘account’ tab, then select ‘Appropriateness Assessment Form’ from the ‘Account Information’ section.
 On successful completion we will be able to process your application.
 The assessment only needs to be completed once.

 Please follow the instructions on the application form of your chosen VCT and post to the following address enclosing a cheque for the amount you wish to subscribe made payable to the VCT manager/provider: